Jknand23/SuiteCRM/data/SugarBean.php_docs.md

 - Support for custom fields and dynamic field definitions
 - Built-in auditing and change tracking capabilities
 - Optimistic locking for concurrent access control
+- Integration with BeanFactory caching for performance optimization

 ## Core Properties